-Because social media companies ultimately serve advertisers, it is usually investors, “experts,” and product sellers who are allowed to criticize them in the mainstream.
+Because social media companies ultimately serve advertisers, it is usually investors, experts, and product sellers who are allowed to criticize them in the mainstream.
 The majority of us—those looking for better news sources than corporate TV channels—are rarely asked about our experience of browsing the feeds.
-Although popular accounts compose their social media posts as if they are addressing “the public,” the reality of being a casual social media user is lost in the hodgepodge of political and tech jargon that defines social media “criticism.”
-Perhaps the ones who feel like they are “in the arena” would rather not imagine what it feels like to be a spectator.
+Although popular accounts compose their social media posts as if they are addressing the public, the reality of being a casual social media user is lost in the hodgepodge of political and tech jargon that defines social media criticism in the mainstream.
+Perhaps the ones who feel like they are in the arena would rather not imagine what it feels like to be a spectator.

 When we look at social media from the ground up, it becomes clear there’s no real payoff in being a follower in those platforms—mainly because users can’t even follow the content of their choice without having to see the ads and “popular” posts that are sneaked in their feeds.
 That is great if you are an advertiser or someone who wants to “join the conversation,” but it’s useless if you want to have any control over what content you are viewing.
 Users who are not after digital clout are better off creating a text document with accounts they want to follow and browsing social media that way, rather than putting machines in charge of their personal content curation.